 More families than ever are heading overseas, but traffic hold-ups, bad weather and Operation Stack have all contributed to a frustrating start to the summer break for many.

-Friday afternoon's forecast for the west of the regionRead the full story ›
+Friday evening's weather forecast for the west of the regionRead the full story ›

 Passengers for Ascot are kindly asked to use the footbridge between platforms 1-2 due to flooding. http://t.co/fHLyJxrFHO